Skip to main content

 Launched in 1982, the scholars program supports the professional development of promising researchers in the social, behavioral and health sciences.
 To date, the program has sponsored more than 180 talented researchers.

 Scholars receive $350,000 to execute rigorous five-year research plans that stretch their skills and knowledge into new disciplines.
-As they commence their projects, they build mentoring relationships with experts in areas pertinent to their development.
+As they commence their projects, they build mentoring relationships with experts in areas pertinent

 By Hiyabel Ghirmay